 Dutch Harbor is a remote place renowned for its bad weather.
 The only way in or out is by air or by ship.

 Most of southbound cargo is frozen seafood: Pollock, cod, crab, and salmon.
 When it’s loaded aboard, it’s already frozen in cardboard boxes or bags, which are loaded on pallets.
 It’s the job of the crew to load that cargo aboard quickly and without damage.
 Speed and accuracy are very important.
 In addition to frozen seafood, we carry general cargo such as machinery, automobiles, empty drums, gas cylinders, etc.

 The work the crew does includes driving cargo gear, driving forklifts, moving dunnage, stacking bags or boxes of fish, lashing down cargo, and sweeping and cleaning the hold.
 The work schedule, when it’s easy, is six hours on, six hours off.
-However crew members cannot rely on something like that, and it’s not unusual to work twenty-four hours straight, get four hours of sleep, and work another twenty-four.
+However work hours might be longer.